 At the termination point lower in the same manner and return the bar to where you started, for your next rep.

 Set range 2 - 3 Rep range 6 - 8, always be sure to warm-up well with any shoulder based movements, be responsible and choose a safe weight for your lifting level.

 Your weight training to burn fat strength and endurance routine should be alternated from one week to the next.
 Meaning: the first week as shown you perform endurance training exercises.

-The second week; is reserved for strength training, as shown, Alternate these back and forth, adjust them how you feel you need.
+The second week; is reserved for strength training, as shown, Alternate these back and forth, adjust them as to what you feel you need.
 Stay with the program/routine until you have lost the desired amount of weight.

-If you're having troubles or struggling… go to contact me, leave your question and I will get back to you.
+If you're having troubles or struggling... see contact me, and leave your question and I will get back to you.

-Choose a few different exercises each week from the exercise menus that you're using, start at a realistic level, to develop your strength base…
+Choose a few different exercises each week from the exercise menu, start at a realistic level, to develop your strength base.

 The better you get, the faster you get better!

 Turn your weight loss into a goal, it makes it a lot easier when you look at things in terms of achieving longer-term goals.